CaptARMS/To_Do_List_Agent/README.md

 04-10-2024 22:20
 -Added current date in the prompt for deadlines -Initialize the list to have n task added at the start

+04-10-2024 22
+-Added user profession in the content of LLM to increase the relevancy of task suggestion -Modified LLM.py function so that the deadline is suggested based on the average time to complete the suggested task -